AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 ---
 # Create multilingual content with automated translation {#multilingual-automated}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_add_provider"
+>title="Add provider"
+>abstract="Add translation providers and locales as needed.
+This allows you to manage which providers and locales are active for your project, giving you the flexibility to adjust resources and target audiences based on your current requirements and project scope."

+>[!CONTEXTUALHELP]
+>id="ajo_multi_edit_provider"
+>title="Edit provider"
+>abstract="Modify existing translation providers and add locales as required.
+This functionality enables you to control which providers and locales are active for your project, offering you the flexibility to adjust resources and target specific audiences according to your current needs and project goals."

 >[!AVAILABILITY]
 >
 >Multilingual content is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.